ubclaunchpad/LP-website/DevelopmentBible/GitWorkflow.md

 git pull origin master
 ```

+Alternatively, you can rebase ("replay" your commits on top of the latest
+`master` commit) instead by running `git pull --rebase origin master` instead.

 ## Developing and Committing Code

 All new code should be committed to the new issue branch.
 To make commits, first